iguessthislldo/opendds-devguide-converter/devguide/run_time_configuration.rst

 * Whenever possible, avoid dependence on the ACE Service Configurator and its configuration files.

 Unfortunately, implementing these new capabilities involved breaking of backward compatibility with OpenDDS transport configuration code and files from previous releases.
-See ``$DDS_ROOT/docs/OpenDDS_3.0_Transition.txt`` for information on how to convert your existing application to use the new transport configuration design.
+See :ghfile:`docs/OpenDDS_3.0_Transition.txt` for information on how to convert your existing application to use the new transport configuration design.

+.. _run_time_configuration--overview:

 Overview
 ========

+..
+    Sect<7.4.1>

+.. _run_time_configuration--transport-concepts:

 Transport Concepts
 ------------------

+..
+    Sect<7.4.1.1>

 This section provides an overview of the concepts involved in transport configuration and how they interact.